Hashim Ali Khan

-Mir Hashim Ali Khan (هاشم على خاں; honorific titles: Nawab Hashim Nawaz Jang Bahadur, Colonel, Sardar Bahadur) was commandant of the 2nd Lancers, Hyderabad Imperial Service Troops.
+Mir Hashim Ali Khan (هاشم على خاں; honorific titles: Nawab Hashim Nawaz Jang Bahadur, Colonel, Sardar Bahadur) was commandant of the 2nd Lancers, Imperial Service Troops, of the Hyderabad State.

 Biography

 Mir Hashim Ali Khan represented the Hyderabad Imperial Lancers at Queen Victoria's Diamond Jubilee.
 On reaching Hyderabad-deccan with the help of other Commandants, he founded the 2nd Nizams own (N.O.)
 Hyderabad Imperial Service (H.I.S.)
 Lancers Troops.
 The Regiment was first raised in 1893 at Golkonda (HYD-Deccan) by the late general Sir Afsar-ul-mulk Bahadur, the then commander of the Nizams regular forces.

 The regiment was designated as 2nd lancers Hyderabad Imperial Service Troops and was organised in accordance with the establishment of the Indian Cav.
 Regt.
 In April 1923, the regiment was again re-organised and re-designated by Col. Hashim Nawaz Jung.
 O.B.I.
 Col. Sardar Bahadur, as 2nd Hyderabad Imperial Service Lancers (Nizams own) and soon made its Commandant after getting retired from the 2nd lancers.
 He served as commanding officer of the Nizam Mahbub Force.
 The Hyderabad Imperial Services Troops wasn't an IST unit, but a part of the Indian army.
 Navy & Army Illustrated published an article about the unit, featuring Mir Hashim Ali Khan.